 Reducing C-sections among low-risk, first-birth mothers

 Birthing hospitals nationwide have been under pressure to reduce their C-section rates.
-According to the CDC, the overall C-section rate in the U.S. increased 60% from 1996 through 2009, hitting a high of 32.8% from 2010 to 2012.
-But hospitals are making steady progress – the CDC reported that in 2018, 31.9% of all births were by C-section.
+According to the CDC, the overall C-section rate in the U.S. increased by 60% from 1996 through 2009, hitting a high of 32.8% from 2010 to 2012.
+But hospitals are making steady progress – the CDC reported that in 2020, 31.8% of all births were by C-section.

 The concern around C-sections has reached a broad, national audience as mainstream media outlets have begun to report individual hospital C-section data.
 Families can now compare maternal care data online and make informed decisions about where they would like to deliver.
-In a study from the American Journal of Obstetrics and Gynecology, researchers found that the likelihood of a C-section can depend highly on the hospital in which the woman delivers.
-Hospitals have become hyper-aware of their C-section rates and are beginning to monitor rates for OB/GYNs and OB nurses individually to ensure compliance and safety.
+In a study from the American Journal of Obstetrics and Gynecology, researchers found that the likelihood of a C-section can depend highly on the hospital in which the woman gives birth.
+Both large-scale and smaller community hospitals have become hyper-aware of their C-section rates and are beginning to monitor rates for OB/GYNs and OB nurses individually to ensure compliance and safety.

-How OB hospitalists can support hospitals in reducing their C-section rates
+How OB hospitalists can support hospitals in reducing C-section rates

 - Because OB hospitalists do not have private practices and are in the hospital 24/7, they have the time to support women during vaginal labor under safe and low-risk circumstances.
 This eliminates the convenience factor that still exists among some OB/GYNs.

-- OB hospitalists partner with patients and families on a regular basis to help get them through labor via open and honest communication, helping to assuage anxiety and fear.
+- OB hospitalists partner with hospital patients and families on a regular basis to help get them through labor and delivery via open and honest communication, helping to assuage anxiety and fear in expectant mothers.

-- OB hospitalists help with admission and management protocols to help ensure the team doesn’t call for a C-section prematurely.
+- OB hospitalists help with admission and management protocols to ensure the L&D team doesn’t call for a C-section prematurely.

-- They support midwives, family medical doctors and private OB/GYNs by acting as consultants.
+- Hospitalists support midwives, family medical doctors, and private OB/GYNs by acting as obstetric consultants.

-- Increased awareness and visibility into C-section rates per OB/GYN and even OB nurse
+- Increased awareness and visibility into C-section rates per OB/GYN and OB nurse

-- Nurses stepping up to become advocates for their patients
+- Obstetrics nurses stepping up to become advocates for their patients

-- Weekly team calls to review recent C-sections
+- Weekly team calls to review and discuss recent C-sections in the hospital

-This hospital proved that making simple changes in communication could drastically move the needle on their C-section rates.
+This OBHG hospital partner proved and agreed that making simple changes in communication can drastically move the needle on their C-section rates.

 Oops!
 We could not locate your form.